HPP Board of Directors

 Carla Gates

-As evidenced by Carla’s past and present activities, Carla remains committed to collective human liberation and well-being.
+As evidenced by her past and present activities, Carla remains committed to collective human liberation and well-being.

 Ainy Haider-Shah